raspberrypilearning/xai-challenge-audio-classfier/en/step_3.md

 title: Bias and data
 ---

-When we teach a model to recognise different things, like dogs and cats, we need to give it lots of examples to learn from.
+When we train a model to classify different things, like dogs and cats, we need to give it lots of examples.
 These examples are called **training data**.

-If we use a training dataset that contains mostly small dogs and large cats, this does not accurately represent the real world as there are also large dogs and small cats.
-If the data used to train the model is not representative of what you're trying to model,the prediction which your model makes won't be either.
+If we use a training data set that contains mostly small dogs and large cats, this does not accurately represent the real world as there are also large dogs and small cats.
+If the training data is not representative of what you want to model, the model is more likely to output an incorrect prediction.

-This is called **bias**, which means the model is favouring one thing over another.
-We can fix this by using a more diverse training dataset that includes different sizes and breeds of dogs and cats.
-By doing this, we can help the model learn to recognise the features that distinguish each type of animal, rather than just relying on the size of the training examples.
+This is called **bias**, which means the model favours one thing over another.
+We can fix this by using a more diverse training data set that includes different sizes, colours, and breeds of dogs and cats.
+By doing this, we can help the model identify the features that distinguish each type of animal, rather than just relying on the animal's size.

 --- /collapse ---